Hornsdale Power Reserve: Operation

-On 14 December 2017, at 1:58:59 am, the HPR reacted when unit A3 at Loy Yang Power Station tripped.
+On 14 December 2017, at 1:58:59 am, the Hornsdale Power Reserve (HPR) reacted when unit A3 at Loy Yang Power Station tripped.
 As its generators spun down over the next 30 seconds, the loss of its 560 MW of base power caused a dip in the system frequency.
 By 1:59:19, the frequency had fallen to 49.8 Hz, and triggered HPR's response, injecting 7.3 MW into the grid and effectively helping to stabilise the system before the Gladstone Power Station was able to respond at 1:59:27.
 This synchronverter reaction is a built-in feature, but had not previously been effectively demonstrated.

 On 25 May 2021, HPR has reported a successful real-life test of its new “virtual machine mode” by demonstrating an inertial response from a small selection of trial inverters, following the grid disturbances created by events in Queensland.
+After an upgrade in 2022, the battery has 2,000 MegaWatt-seconds (MWs) of grid inertia, about 15% of the state's total grid requirement.

 Revenues from operation

 During two days in January 2018 when the wholesale spot price for electricity in South Australia rose due to hot weather, the battery made its owners an estimated A$1,000,000 (US$800,000) as they sold power from the battery to the grid for a price of around A$14,000/MWh.
 Based on the first six months of operation, the reserve is estimated to earn about A$18 million per year.
 (This is a third-party estimate, based on spot energy prices; it is possible that the HPR has contracted to provide power at a lower price, in exchange for a more certain income stream.)

 After six months of operation, the Hornsdale Power Reserve was responsible for 55% of frequency control and ancillary services in South Australia.
 The battery usually arbitrages 30 MW or less, but in May 2019 began charging and discharging at around 80 MW and for longer than usual, increasing wind power production by reducing curtailment.
 FCAS is the main source of revenue.
 When the Heywood interconnector failed for 18 days in January 2020, HPR provided grid support while limiting power prices.
 This event was the main contributor to Neoen's €30 million ($A46.3 million) operating profit from Australian battery storage in 2020.

+In 2022, HPR started providing an estimated 2,000 MWs of inertial response to the grid.
+Such services usually being provided by coal and gas generators, HPR was the first big battery in the world to provide such services, and particularly useful given South Australia's high renewable penetration.